 A run of four successive pole positions was ended by his team-mate in 2019 by the narrowest of margins.
 He last took pole here at the 2020 British Grand Prix.
 Since 2012, the 2018 British Grand Prix is the only Silverstone race in which Hamilton has not led a lap.

-George Russell has a 100% finish rate at Silverstone, with a best finishing position of 12th in the 2020 and 2021 British Grands Prix.
+George Russell held a 100% finish rate at Silverstone until 2022, when he was out at the first corner.
+Russell has a best finishing position of 12th at Silverstone, recorded in the 2020 and 2021 British Grands Prix.
 He finished 14th in 2019 and 18th in the 70th Anniversary Grand Prix in 2020.
+He’s yet to score a point on home soil.

 After qualifying on the back row in 2019, Russell reached Q2 and qualified in 15th in both of 2020’s races at the track.
 However, he started at the back for the British Grand Prix after failing to slow for yellow flags during the qualifying session.
-He reached Q3 in 2021, setting the eighth fastest time.
+Russell reached Q3 in 2021, setting the eighth fastest time.
 He went on to qualify ninth as a result of Sprint Qualifying.
 He then started 12th on the grid following a three-place penalty for a collision with Carlos Sainz in the sprint race.
+Russell recorded his best qualifying result at the track so far last year, qualifying eighth.

 Prior to Formula 1, in F3 in 2015, Russell won the second race of the Silverstone meeting.
 He won the first of the two races in the GP3 series at the track in 2017, and finished fourth in the second.
 In 2018, Russell finished as runner-up in both the F2 Feature and Sprint Races at the Silverstone Circuit.

 After finishing just outside of the points on his home Grand Prix debut in 2019, Lando Norris scored in both races at Silverstone in 2020, recording a best result of fifth at the British Grand Prix.
 He finished ninth in the 70th Anniversary Grand Prix.
-He bettered that with fourth place in 2021.
+He bettered that with fourth place in 2021 and maintained his points-scoring streak at Silverstone in 2022 with a sixth place finish.

 Norris has previously won at Silverstone, taking victory in the first race of the F3 meeting at the track in 2017.
 In 2018, Norris competed here in F2, finishing tenth in the Feature Race and taking a podium finish with third in the Sprint Race.